-The study will comply with the General Data Protection Regulation (GDPR) and Data Protection of personal data of participants will be minimised by making use of a unique participant study number only on all study documents and any electronic database(s), with the exception of informed consent forms, participant ID log and electronic diaries.
+The study will comply with the General Data Protection Regulation (GDPR) and Data Protection Act 2018, which require data to be de-identified as soon as it is practical to do so.
+The processing of personal data of participants will be minimised by making use of a unique participant study number only on all study documents and any electronic database(s), with the exception of informed consent forms, participant ID log and electronic diaries.
 All documents will be stored securely and only accessible by study staff and authorised personnel.
 The study staff will safeguard the privacy of participants' personal data.
 A separate confidential file containing identifiable information will be stored in a secured location in accordance with the current data protection legislation.
 Photographs of vaccination sites if required (with the participants' written, informed consent), will not include the participants' face and will be identified by the date, trial code and subject's unique identifier.
 Once developed, photographs will be stored as confidential records, as above.
 This material may be shown to other professional staff, used for educational purposes, or included in a scientific publication.